artsy/README/playbooks/kubernetes.md

 If you [installed and configured Hokusai](hokusai.md) you already have `kubectl` installed as well.  `kubectl` provides a CLI for interacting with Kubernetes clusters.
 It uses the Kubernetes API like the Dashboard applications, and so provides a view over the same resources, but can switch between different clusters using a "context".

+Note: to perform cluster admin operations you should configure Hokusai with `--s3-bucket artsy-citadel --s3-key k8s/config-admin`

 See all available contexts (set in the `~/.kube/config` file) with `kubectl config get-contexts`

 Ignore the contexts with fully-qualified domain names `kubernetes-*.artsy.systems` such as `kubernetes-production-cepheus.artsy.systems` / `kubernetes-production-orion.artsy.systems` - you'll want to use the contexts `staging`, `production`, `ops-staging` and `ops-production` which are aliased to the correct FQDN for the currently running clusters (which change as we make cluster upgrades).